 USyd Med Clinical Placement

 Students at USyd Medicine enjoy the privilege of diverse clinical experiences facilitated by placements across Metropolitan and Rural Clinical Schools.
-This strategic placement ensures a comprehensive exposure to healthcare settings, ranging from urban centers to remote areas, equipping students with a broad spectrum of medical practice insights and competencies.
-Rural placements offer students exposure to a wide range of clinical issues that may not be encountered in urban settings, enriching student learning experience.
+This strategic placement ensures a comprehensive exposure to healthcare settings, ranging from urban centres to remote areas, equipping students with a broad spectrum of medical practice insights and competencies.
+Rural placements offer students exposure to a wide range of clinical issues that may not be encountered in urban settings, enriching the student learning experience.

-Participating Clinical schools include both Metropolitan and Rural hospitals and clinics
+Participating Clinical schools include both Metropolitan and Rural hospitals and clinics:

-Is University of Sydney Apart of GEMSAS?
+Is University of Sydney Part of GEMSAS?

 The University of Sydney is one of three Australian universities that are not part of GEMSAS.